r043v/rdd/readme.txt

 know bugs ..

-not any, but i not made serious test :) it must be for now only some memory leak, nothing serious there are no check test .. so, a bad dump can crash
+not any, but i not made serious test :) there are no check test .. so, a bad dump can crash

-but, hey this is an alpha ;)

 -------------------------------------